JuKu/mmo-proxy-server/README.md

 ### Reserved types

-  - 0x01 reserved for proxy - game server communication (client is not allowed to send such messages)
+  - 0x01 reserved for proxy - game server communication (client is not allowed to send or receive such messages)
+      * 0x01 join message
+      * 0x02 leave message
   - 0x02 authorization (registration, login, create character, character selection and so on)
   - 0x03 movement (if connection failes between proxy - game server, this messages will be dropped)
   - 0x04 update / version (version information, check client compatibility and so on)